Advanced GenomeDK

 export SINGULARITY_CACHEDIR=/tmp/$USER

-The -m 700 option for mkdir command ensures also you are the only one which can see the temporary files.
+The -m 700 option for mkdir command ensures also you are the only one which can access the temporary files.
 Useful is you use a container with password or sensitive info, so no one can access it (/tmp/ is a public folder)!

 Exercise II - aliases